-When the client receives the AUTH_TOOWEAK error, the client sends a request to the server to determine which security mechanisms are required.
+When the client receives the AUTH_TOOWEAK error, it sends a request to the server to determine which security mechanisms are required.
 If the request succeeds, the server responds with an array of security mechanisms that are required for the specified path.
 Depending on the size of the array of security mechanisms, the client might have to make more requests to obtain the complete array.
 If the server does not support WebNFS security negotiation, the request fails.

-After a successful request, the WebNFS client selects the first security mechanism from the array that the client supports.
+After a successful request, the WebNFS client selects the first security mechanism from the array that it supports.
 The client then issues a regular multicomponent lookup request by using the selected security mechanism to acquire the file handle.
 All subsequent NFS requests are made by using the selected security mechanism and the file handle.

-Several functions that a web site that uses HTTP can provide are not supported by the WebNFS software.
+Several functions that a Web site that uses HTTP can provide are not supported by the WebNFS software.
 These differences stem from the fact that the NFS server only sends the file, so any special processing must be done on the client.
 If you need to have one web site configured for both WebNFS and HTTP access, consider the following issues:

-NFS browsing does not run CGI scripts.
-So, a file system with an active web site that uses many CGI scripts might not be appropriate for NFS browsing.
+NFS browsing does not run CGI scripts, so a file system with an active web site that uses many CGI scripts might not be appropriate for NFS browsing.

-The NFS environment is a powerful way and convenient way to share file systems on a network of different computer architectures and operating systems.
+The NFS environment is a powerful and convenient way to share file systems on a network of different computer architectures and operating systems.
 However, the same features that make sharing file systems through NFS operation convenient also pose some security problems.
 Historically, most NFS implementations have used UNIX (or AUTH_SYS) authentication, but stronger authentication methods such as AUTH_DH have also been available.
-When using UNIX authentication, an NFS server authenticates a file request by authenticating the computer that makes the request, but not the user.
+When using UNIX authentication, an NFS server authenticates a file request by authenticating the computer making the request, but not the user.
 Therefore, a client user can run su and impersonate the owner of a file.
 If DH authentication is used, the NFS server authenticates the user, making this sort of impersonation much harder.